Not all dogs are created equal, at least not when it comes to adventure dog breeds.

 Like humans, individual dogs come in a variety of sizes, have different body types, and they possess unique inherent abilities.
-When planning any activity, it is important to consider the physical condition, tolerance, stamina, and interest of the partner.
+When planning any activity, it is important to consider the physical condition, tolerance, stamina, and interest of the dog.

 Today, nearly 400 different breeds of dogs are registered by various kennel clubs around the world and we recently had the opportunity to ask over 700 avid hikers what their four-legged friend of choice was on hikes, and it included 82 of those breeds.

 Below you’ll find a chart that breaks down the data for the top 10 most popular adventure dog breeds.

 We heard everything from Shepherd mixes to Border Collie mixes to Chihuahua mixes, and even a Vizla/Husky/Cockapoo mix.

 But of all the answers, rescue dogs and mixed breed dogs were at the top of the list…by a lot.

 If you can read the chart above, 28% of hikers have a mixed breed buddy with them.
 This shouldn’t come as much of a surprise though, considering 53% of dogs in the United States are mixed.